Stormman77/stormman77.github.io/_posts/2024-11-25-journal-entry-7-FeeCAD-Basics.md

 ![image](https://github.com/user-attachments/assets/f54a5bde-5795-47a4-bbf5-2313bb42e9b1)

+**Conclusion**

+It took me about 4 hours to finish this assignment, which I think is kinda scary considering the fact that I only had to create three objects (okay, technically four).
+I've run into some issues and problems during the process, and sometimes I felt lost in the variety of buttons and functions.
+However, after Tinkercad, FreeCAD made me feel like I'm actually learning and doing something that actually can be used in the real world problems.
+Generally speaking, I enjoy 3D modeling, and I think that if I actually devote some time to teach myself all features of the FreeCAD, I'll be able to create some cool and useful stuff with it.
+Will I actually do that?
+Probably no. I think that if I'll need to do some complex 3D modeling, I'll find some software that's more capable and is newer.
+Overall, I think I lied in the intro part and I actually enjoyed this assignment, but I don't wanna do this again (ever (def not in freecad)).

 **P.S.**

 By the way, it is my birthday tomorrow (Nov.
 26).
 Just wanted to mention this here since it's technically my blog